 - Please note: Our practice is to focus on ceremonies within the next 30 days on the calendar with the exception of events for which we are the coordinators.
 If you have any questions about your ceremony we ask that you hold them until we are within that 30 day window and address them all at once.
 Obviously, if you have something that you need us to address that is urgent and time sensitive then of course please feel free to contact us accordingly.

 What do we need to do to get legally married in Hawaii?

-- Please go to the “Help Center” at the bottom of any of our website pages and click on “Marriage license info”.
+- Please go to the side bar of any of our website pages and click on “Marriage license info”.
 This will open a PDF file that contains all of the information and the process that you will need to get legally married here.